dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 ms.topic: how-to
 ---

-# Tutorial: Deploy an ASP.NET Core Aspire + SQL Database app to Azure
+# Tutorial: Deploy a .NET Aspire with SQL Server Database app to Azure

-In this tutorial, you learn to configure a .NET app that uses a SQL Server component for deployment to Azure. .NET Aspire provides multiple configurations that provision different resources in Azure.
+In this tutorial, you learn to configure an ASP.NET Core app with a SQL Server Database for deployment to Azure. .NET Aspire provides multiple SQL Server component configurations that provision different database services in Azure.
 You'll learn how to:

 > [!div class="checklist"]
 >
-> - Create a basic ASP.NET Core app that is configured to use .NET Aspire SQL Server components
+> - Create a basic ASP.NET Core app that is configured to use the .NET Aspire SQL Server component
 > - Configure the app to provision an Azure SQL Database
 > - Configure the app to provision a containerized SQL Server database

 > [!NOTE]
 > This document focuses specifically on .NET Aspire configurations to provision and deploy SQL Server resources in Azure.
 Visit the [Azure Container Apps deployment](/dotnet/aspire/deployment/azure/aca-deployment?branch=pr-en-us-532&tabs=visual-studio%2Clinux%2Cpowershell&pivots=azure-azd) tutorial to learn more about the full .NET Aspire deployment process.

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]